 Blank faces stare back at me as I read the prompt “Tell your partner something you might find in a garage.”
 After a few quiet moments, a student simply asks “What’s a garage?”.

-Too often we take student's vocabulary background knowledge for granted.
-Their personal experiences, however, serves as an important piece of their education.
+Too often we take students' vocabulary background knowledge for granted.
+Their personal experiences, however, serve as an important piece of their education.
 Therefore, it is our job as educators to help students develop and build upon their academic and domain-specific language.

-As a 2nd grade teacher with more than 75% of my class composed of English Learners (ELs), I found that my students were struggling to access the vocabulary in the curriculum with the traditional teaching methods.
+As a 2nd grade teacher with more than 75% of my class composed of English Language Learners (ELLs), I found that my students were struggling to access the vocabulary in the curriculum with the traditional teaching methods.
 As a result, I worked with my BetterLesson Instructional Coach, Natalee Hawks, to identify and utilize different vocabulary strategies in my daily teaching practice.
 I looked for ways to make the learning more hands-on, linguistically appropriate, and beneficial to the students attainment of new terms.
-Below you will find some of the vocabulary strategies that, with Natalee's coaching support, I have found success in using in my classroom broken down into two categories: Vocabulary Supports & Acquisition and Visuals.
+Below you will find some of the vocabulary strategies that, with Natalee's coaching support, I have found success in using in my classroom.

 Vocabulary Support & Acquisition